firmalyzer/iotvas-qualys/README.md

 * accurately identify IoT/connected devices and their vulnerabilities in the firmware code level
 * track and manage discontinued, outdated and vulnerable devices from within the Qualys platform

+For more infromation on this application, please visit [this blog post](https://firmalyzer.com/posts/iotvas_qualys_integration.html).

 # Installation
 Clone the repository content to a local folder and issue the following commands:
 ```